codesharedot/quantum-resistant-ledger-price/README.md

-# unobtanium price
+# bitrue-coin price

-Gets the unobtanium price with Python (from JSON).
+Gets the bitrue-coin price with Python (from JSON).

 https://pythonbasics.org